Thailand has many fishing areas. Sport fishing is a big industry and there are many options for both the novice and experienced fisherman.

 Thailand has both freshwater and sea fishing.
 The waters surrounding the many islands near Phuket are famous for the large numbers of saltwater species and Thai freshwaters are renowned for their many world record catches.

 Near Chiang Mai In the north of the country, there are several lakes with large catfish.
 If you are after carp then Bangkok and Pattaya offer some prime spots.
 Not far from Kanchanaburi is a large reservoir which is renowned for the huge snakehead fish.
-Further south Phuket has some lakes with giant tarpon and pacu
+Further south Krabi and Phuket has some lakes with many huge fish.

 Fishing is a year round sport in Thailand but obviously different fish are available at different times of the year.
 As a general rule of thumb, November to April are good months for tuna, giant trevally and sailfish.
 Freshwater fishing is possible year round